VideoProc Converter AI

 Step 2.
 Choose the iPhone supported video formats.

 Come over to the Target Format tab, choose MOV H.264 or MP4 H.264 to convert video format for iPhone.
-Alternatively, click on the gear icon next to Target Format and choose the specific iPhone model (iPhone 15/iPhone 14/13/12/11/XS Max, XR, X/8, or earlier) that will be used to play the video.
+Alternatively, click on the gear icon of Target Format > Apple Device > to iPhone Video.
+Then, you can choose the specific iPhone model (iPhone 15/iPhone 14/13/12/11/XS Max, XR, X/8, or earlier) for smooth playback.

 Step 3.
 Start converting.

-Hit "RUN" to convert video to iPhone supported formats.
+Hit "RUN" to convert your video to iPhone supported video formats.

 Bonus: One Click to Convert iPhone Video Formats for Sharing